This page is for social workers who qualified outside the UK, who want to register to work in Wales.

 Documents

-- verified course transcript
+- verified colour copies of your qualification certificate and course transcript

 Endorsing your application